 For years I had chronic ankle and arch (plantar) pain that limited my enjoyment of hiking and other activities.
 In 2005 I started taking Nia classes, and within the first 3 weeks the pain in my ankle was greatly relieved and my foot felt more relaxed than it had in years.
 I continue to learn about foot care, and in addition to Nia, I've found these things to be helpful: a daily foot-massage, trigger-point therapy, and foot soaks.
 See below for recommendations.

 For those with plantar fasciitis, weak ankles, etc. Nia will help increase the strength and flexibility of your feet and the stability of your lower extremity joints.
 It's gentle on the joints (non-impact), and will teach you to heal yourself through the sensation of pleasure.
-Nia is usually done barefoot, but if you need or prefer, you can wear a flexible-soled shoe or arch support bands.
+Nia is usually done barefoot, but if you need or prefer, you can wear a flexible-soled shoe with orthotics, or arch support bands.
 Comfort is the key.

 Recommendations: